ISCOTTYI/rock-paper-scissors/README.md

 Clients in C++ and Python are included.
 If you want to play in any other programming language, you will have to write your own client from scratch (see [Technical Details](#technical-details)).

+Start by setting a creative nickname, by changing the `NICKNAME` variable in your client.
+On the technical level you will have a player ID which is stored in the `PLAYER_ID` variable.

 The game is played in rounds.
-In each round, one player makes one move (move all its agents).
+In each round, one player makes one move (moveing all its agents).
 Then, in the next round, it's the next players turn to make a move.
 At the start of a round the player receives the current game state and the current round and calculates his move from that information, which is then returned.